E-Minders April 2014

 You can subscribe below to receive a complimentary E-Minders subscription - even if you don't subscribe to TheCorporateCounsel.net.
 Our hope is that once you get to know us, you will understand the true value of a subscription to TheCorporateCounsel.net.
 Note that subscribers to TheCorporateCounsel.net should sign up below for E-Minders too, as we don't have the e-mail addresses for many people in our community.

-Early Bird Expires Soon!
-Our Pair of Popular Executive Pay Conferences: We just posted the registration information for our popular conferences - "Tackling Your 2015 Compensation Disclosures" & "11th Annual Executive Compensation Conference: Say-on-Pay Workshop" - to be held September 29-30th in Las Vegas and via Live Nationwide Video Webcast on TheCorporateCounsel.net.
-Act now for the early bird discount - which expires March 14th - to get as much as 33% off!
+Our Pair of Popular Executive Pay Conferences: We have posted the registration information for our popular conferences - "Tackling Your 2015 Compensation Disclosures" & "11th Annual Executive Compensation Conference: Say-on-Pay Workshop" - to be held September 29-30th in Las Vegas and via Live Nationwide Video Webcast on TheCorporateCounsel.net.
+Act now for phased-in pricing - which expires May 9th - to get as much as 20% off!

 The full agendas for the Conferences are posted—but the panels include:

 Upcoming Webcasts on TheCorporateCounsel.net: Join us on April 30th for the webcast - "Latest Developments in IPOs & Capital Raising" - to hear Jocelyn Arel of Goodwin Procter; Steve Bochner of Wilson Sonsini; Dave Lynn of TheCorporateCounsel.net and Morrison & Foerster; and David Strong, Partner of Morrison & Foerster explore the latest developments in IPOs and raising capital, including all the various alternatives, such as "Up-C" IPOs, PIPEs and registered direct offerings, "at-the market" offerings, equity line financings and rights offerings.